Visitor Comments - Google Form - classic Google Sites

-The way I describe in this how to is using a Google Spreadsheet Form as it intergrates nicely with Google Sites and all the tools are free and fairly easy to setup.
+What we describe in these instructions is how to use a Google Spreadsheet Form, which integrates nicely with Google Sites, and other free tools to easily setup visitor comments for your Google Site.
 It can even give pseudo moderation as you can delete comments if necessary, but it will not give you the ability to vet comments before they are made (however you could do this using two Google Spreadsheets, one feeding off the other but only showing approved comments).

 You're done!
 Test the form and you should see the comment you made.